Pros: Compact dimensions, responsive handling, surprisingly roomy back seat, distinctive styling.

-Cons: Sparsely equipped base GL model; underpowered 2.0-liter engine; max cargo space is relatively limited.
+Cons: Sparsely equipped base GL model, underpowered 2.0-liter engine, max cargo space is a little tight, Limited gets pricey.

 Comfort & Utility

-The 2013 Hyundai Tucson is available in three trim levels: GL, GLS, and Limited.
-The base GL starts with the 2.0-liter engine, 17-inch steel wheels, variable intermittent wipers, air conditioning, a tilt-only steering wheel, a trip computer, power accessories and a 6-speaker audio system with iPod/USB connectivity.
+The 2012 Hyundai Tucson is available in three trim levels: GL, GLS and Limited.
+The base GL starts with the 2.0-liter engine, 17-inch steel wheels, air-conditioning, a tilt-only steering wheel, a trip computer, power accessories and a six-speaker audio system with iPod/USB connectivity.

-The GLS adds 17-in alloys, automatic headlamps, fog lamps, upgraded shock absorbers, cruise control, hybrid cloth/leather upholstery, heated front seats, a leather-wrapped tilt-telescopic steering wheel with integrated auxiliary controls and Bluetooth connectivity.
+The GLS adds 17-inch alloys, upgraded shock absorbers, cruise control, hybrid cloth/leather upholstery, heated front seats (AWD model only), a leather-wrapped tilt-telescopic steering wheel with integrated auxiliary controls and Bluetooth connectivity.

-The Limited tacks on 18-in alloys, keyless entry/ignition with push-button start, a power driver's seat, leather upholstery, a leather-trimmed front console and dual-zone automatic climate control.
+The Limited tacks on 18-inch alloys, fog lights, heated front seats (FWD and AWD), a power driver’s seat, leather upholstery, a leather-trimmed front console and dual-zone automatic climate control.

-Available on the Limited model only is a Premium package that contributes a panoramic sunroof, a 7-speaker audio system with a subwoofer and a navigation system with a 6.5-in display and a rearview camera.
+Available on the Limited model only is a Premium package that contributes a panoramic sunroof, a seven-speaker audio system with a subwoofer and a navigation system with a 6.5-inch display and a rearview camera.

-The Tucson has standard-issue Hyundai gauges, which means they're crisp-looking, deeply hooded, and trimmed with attractive blue accents.
-Whether you stick with the basic manual controls or pony up for the navigation and automatic climate systems, we think you'll find them easy to master.
-Materials quality is just average, but the dashboard looks clean and modern at a glance.
+The Tucson has standard-issue Hyundai gauges, which means they’re crisp-looking, deeply hooded and trimmed with attractive blue accents.
+Whether you stick with the basic manual controls or pony up for the navigation and automatic climate systems, we think you’ll find them easy to master.
+Materials quality is just average, but the dashboard looks nice from a distance, which is important for first impressions.

 Even the bare-bones GL gets standard iPod and USB connectivity, although Bluetooth is only standard if you upgrade to the GLS.
-But otherwise, the Tucson doesn't have much going on in the technology department unless you get the Limited and spring for the Premium package.
-Thus equipped, the Tucson features a rather basic DVD-based navigation system with a reasonably intuitive and attractive 6.5-in touchscreen.
-We'd like to see wider availability for this system, as a Limited with the Premium package doesn't come cheap.
+But otherwise, the Tucson doesn’t have much going on in the technology department unless you get the Limited and spring for the Premium package.
+Thus equipped, the Tucson features a navigation system with a reasonably intuitive and attractive 6.5-inch touchscreen.
+We’d like to see wider availability for this system, as a Limited with the Premium package doesn’t come cheap.

 Performance & Fuel Economy

-The Tucson GL starts with front-wheel drive and a 2.0-liter inline-4 rated at 165 hp and 146 lb-ft of torque.
-A 5-speed manual is standard, and a 6-speed automatic optional.
-We like the automatic's prompt downshifts, but the 5-speed manual is imprecise, and the 2.0-liter engine is noisy and weaker than its numbers suggest.
-We much prefer the GLS and Limited, which come standard with front-wheel drive and a 2.4-liter inline-4 good for 176 hp and 168 lb-ft of torque.
-The 6-speed automatic is the only transmission with the bigger motor, but this tandem pulls the Tucson around with respectable verve and refinement.
+The Tucson GL starts with front-wheel-drive and a 2.0-liter inline-4 rated at 165 horsepower and 146 lb-ft of torque.
+A five-speed manual is standard, and a six-speed automatic optional.
+We like the automatic’s prompt downshifts, but the five-speed manual is imprecise, and the 2.0-liter engine is noisy and weaker than its numbers suggest.
+We much prefer the GLS and Limited, which come standard with front-wheel drive and a 2.4-liter inline-4 good for 176 horsepower and 168 lb-ft of torque.
+The six-speed automatic is the only transmission with the bigger motor, and this tandem pulls the Tucson around with respectable verve and refinement.

 All-wheel drive is optional on the GLS and Limited.
 Fuel economy for the GL is 20 mpg city/26 mpg highway with the manual and 22/29 mpg with the automatic, while the GLS and Limited actually improve to 21/30 mpg with FWD, dropping to 20/27 mpg with all-wheel drive.

-The Tucson comes with standard stability control, 4-wheel antilock disc brakes, active front head restraints and six airbags (front, front-side, full-length side curtain).
+The 2012 Hyundai Tucson comes with standard stability control, four-wheel antilock disc brakes, active front head restraints and six airbags (front, front-side, full-length side-curtain).

-In government crash-testing, the 2013 Tucson scored four stars out of five overall, including four stars in frontal impacts and five stars in side impacts.
-The independent Insurance Institute for Highway Safety (IIHS) gave the Tucson its highest rating of Good in all categories.
+In government crash-testing, the 2012 Tucson scored four stars out of five overall, including four stars in frontal impacts and five stars in side impacts.
+The independent Insurance Institute for Highway Safety gave the Tucson its highest rating of "Good" in all categories.

-It's refreshing to hop into a Tucson and remember how fun a genuinely compact crossover can be.
-With its 103.9-in wheelbase and 173.2-in overall length, the Tucson is actually smaller than the compact Elantra sedan, so it's no wonder that this thing drives like a hatchback on its tiptoes.
-The Tucson does ride rather firmly, but we're not offended.
+The Tucson rides firmly, but we’re not complaining.
 Impact harshness rarely registers, and the payoff is that this little crossover can actually dance in the curves.
 Road noise can be an issue, however; there are definitely quieter crossovers in this class.
+Overall, though, the Tucson is one of our favorite affordable crossovers from behind the wheel.

 Other Cars to Consider